What is a Rectal Prolapse Repair?

 - Bleeding from your child’s incision or area of surgery.

-- There is no stool (poop) in colostomy bag or your child has not pooped in their diaper for more than 24 hours (1 day).
+- There is no stool (poop) in colostomy bag or your child has not pooped in their diaper or out of their rectum for more than 24 hours (one day).

 - Fever (temperature over 100.4° F).

-- Your child has not peed in their diaper or the toilet at least one time every 4-6 hours.
+- Your child has not peed in their diaper or the toilet at least one-time every four to six hours.

 Call the Colorectal Center at 513-636-3240 if you notice any of these issues or if you have any questions or concerns.